Why do I need to register?

 What is a tissue microarray (TMA)?

 TMAs are paraffin blocks that contain cores of tissue derived from other (so-called “donor”) paraffin blocks.
 Thus, a TMA allows many tissues to be examined on the same slide, facilitating the comparison of protein or nucleic acid expression in various tissues or tumors.
-For expensive reagents, TMAs can provide cost savings because a single TMA can substitute for large number of individual slides.
+For expensive reagents, TMAs can provide cost savings because a single TMA can substitute for a large number of individual slides.
 TMAs are routinely used by the Core Lab for validation of antibodies because each array can provide many potential positive and negative controls.

 How do I request a new TMA?